-But what’s perhaps even more remarkable is thay, for someone who lived in the jungle for basically all her life, she’s very human-like.
-She can talk (in a simple fashion), she can learn new words, and she is not particularly shy of human interaction.
+But what’s perhaps even more remarkable is that, for someone who lived in the jungle for basically all her life, she’s very human-like.
+She can talk (in a simple fashion), she can learn new words, and she is not particularly shy about human interaction.
 Her family hasn’t allowed any medical or psychological attention, so there is no clear evaluation of her state.

 Lyokha The Wolf Boy of Moscow

 In December 2007, Russian authorities brought in a boy who was living with wolves.
 He looked to be around 10 but may have actually been much older.
 He didn’t appear to speak any Russian and exhibited wolf-like behavior.
 Some villagers found him in a lair made from leaves in freezing temperatures, fairly close to Moscow.
-The authorities brought him in, gave him a shower and cut his nails, and he escaped from the facility in 24 hours.
-Nothing is known of his whereabouts.
+The authorities brought him in, gave him a shower, and cut his nails, but he escaped from the facility in 24 hours.
+Nothing is known of his whereabouts presently.

 Andrei Tolstyk – Raised by a Guard Dog